amark/theory/README.md

     philosophically more meaningful than `if( items.indexOf('z') < 0 ) return;`
     with offset notation despite ignoring the asymmetry of the equation.

+Still irrational?
+Then switch it back via `a.list.index = 0` in your closure.

 Objects
 =======